eoinok/carPolicyExamplePHP/README.md

 When your CarPolicy class is complete, type php testCarPolicy.php to test your class.

 # Part 2
-Modify the CarPolicy class to add the getDiscount() and getDiscountedPremium() methods as follows
+Modify the CarPolicy class to add the getDiscount() and getDiscountedPremium() methods as follows.
+Save this code in a file called CarPolicy2.php

 ![alt text](CarPolicyV2.png)